henrybarreto/henrybarreto/README.md

 ![top bar](https://user-images.githubusercontent.com/23109089/169611335-0d78ee53-0b83-45fc-bc88-f4026d9ddcdf.png)

-Hello, welcome to my GitHub profile.
+Hello and welcome to my GitHub profile.
 My name is Henry Barreto, and I'm a 23-year-old programmer.
 Here, I expose my projects, ideas, configuration files, and my dubious code.

-For me, programming is not just my job, but also my way of life.
-I ever wanted to know how the things work under the hood; see the gears spinning, and I have found at programming a way to do that and make money.
-Combining business with pleasure.

 Today, I'm a Back-end developer with knowledge compatible to this role.
 I also know a bit about the core technologies for the Front-end as HTML, CSS, JavaScript, and a bit of React.
 I have tried to be a “Full-stack developer”, but I truly love the bytes instead of the “sizes”.

 > Yes, I how to use a CSS's grid and how to center a div.
-It is not normal, I know.
+It isn't normal, I know.

-I am ever looking for new things to learn and try out, sometime I think I am doing it too much, what could be harmful to me, but I believe that the best way to improve myself professionally and personally.

 The contributions of many people to the open-source community have helped me a lot, even though I never see anyone.
 As a way of trying to give back to the community, I created my blog, https://henrybarreto.dev/, in an initiative to practice my poor English and to share what I have been learning, in the hope that it will help someone else.

 I have a special lust for human languages.
-I consider it to be the primal human ability.
+I consider it as the primal human ability.
 It's something I can't explain properly, but I've read somewhere else that it frames how people think, act, and live.
 It's fascinating to me.

-There are many things about me, but it is enough for now. :D

 ![bottom bar](https://user-images.githubusercontent.com/23109089/169611335-0d78ee53-0b83-45fc-bc88-f4026d9ddcdf.png)